ruuddrummen/react-signal-forms/README.md

 > ⚠️ This library is brand new and under heavy development.
 You can follow its progress at the [development project](https://github.com/users/ruuddrummen/projects/1).
 Everything is still subject to change, as we are only just getting started.
 The docs will be updated as development progresses.

-The form library that grows with your needs.
+The form library that conforms to your needs.
 Start with what you need now, extend with what you need later.
 A forms library which aims to provide a high performance modular and extensible experience by leveraging signals with [@preact/signals-react](https://github.com/preactjs/signals).

 - Easy to use, easy to extend.
 Built from the ground with an DX friendly [extension model](#extensions).
   - Pick and choose what you need.